 - Reserve items may not be recalled or placed on hold.

 - Overdue notices are a courtesy; their receipt cannot be guaranteed, and they should not be considered a prerequisite to a fine or a bill.
 No overdue notices are sent for reserve items and overdue reserve items are subject to immediate billing.

 - There are no daily overdue fines for stack books.

-- If an item is not returned or renewed within 35 days from the due date, a bill for replacement is issued.
-Replacement bills include the price of the item as well as a $15.00 processing fee and a $10.00 penalty fee.
-When the item is returned or renewed, the bill is adjusted down to the $10.00 penalty fee.
+- If an item is not returned or renewed within 35 days from the due date, a replacement bill is issued.
+Replacement bills generally consist of a $60 replacement fee and a $25 processing fee.
+When the item is returned the bill is canceled.
 The return of billed items after one academic year may not result in a bill adjustment.

 - The library does not accept payments of fines; fines are posted directly to Student Accounts.

 - Bills may be issued for the repair or replacement of damaged material.